usf-cs212-summer2021/homework-HtmlCleaner-template/README.md

   - You will have to generate a regular expression for the `HtmlCleaner.stripElement` method based on the element name provided as a parameter.
 It can be helpful to use Java [format strings](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/util/Formatter.html) for this, but it is not required.

 *Note:* Before using these classes with project 4, you will need to make some modifications.
-Specifically, you will eventually need to make your `LinkParser` and `HtmlCleaner` work together so that you parse links after stripping block elements, but before stripping tags and entities.
+Specifically, you will eventually need to make your `LinkParser`, `HtmlCleaner`, and ``HtmlFetcher` work together so that you fetch HTML, then parse links after stripping block elements, but before stripping tags and entities.
 (This is not required for the homework, however.)

 ## Resources ##